Big C: Ownership under Thai Charoen Corporation

 Groupe Casino SA agreed in February 2016 to sell its stake in Thai hypermarket operator Big C for €3.1 billion (US$3.46 billion) to Thai billionaire, Mr Charoen Sirivadhanabhakdi.
-His holding company, TCC Group, will buy Casino's 58.6% stake in Big C Thailand for 252.88 baht a share (US$7.10), a price that values Big C close to US$5.86 billion.
-The sale, expected to completed by 31 March, will allow Casino to reduce its debt level by €3.3 billion.
+His holding company, TCC Group, announced that it would acquire Casino's 58.6% stake in Big C Thailand for 252.88 baht a share (US$7.10), valuing Big C close to US$5.86 billion at the time of sale.
+The sale allowed Casino to reduce its debt level by €3.3 billion.
 The retailer launched a €4 billion deleveraging plan in 2016 which included selling its stake in Big C as well as Vietnam retail assets.
+Big C is now operated and managed under Berli Jucker Public Company Limited, part of TCC Group.

+2017 terrorist attack

+On 9 May 2017, a Big C supermarket in Pattani was the subject of a terrorist attack which injured around 80 people.
+The attack was most likely perpetrated by local Muslim residents, although Lieutenant General Piyawat Nakwanich said that it was most likely a reaction against the presence of big businesses in the area.